matthewglasenapp/hla_resolve/docs/wgs_validation.md

 ## Scoring

 Concordance is reported among alleles called.
 An allele was evaluated at a given field resolution only if the reference specified it to that resolution.
 A call resolved to fewer fields than the reference is considered discordant at that level of resolution.
 By default, genes do not type if their antigen recognition site coverage depth sits below 8x, so call rate was measured as the proportion of total possible allele calls emitted by HLA-Resolve.

-Coverage depth is reported as the mean depth across the eight classical HLA genes from the HLA-Resolve run log.
-Across all 143 libraries: mean 33.2×, median 34.0×, range 19.6–46.8×.

 ## Lai et al. reference (49 libraries, 42 samples)